VadMuk/R-Homework-and-Labs/Correlation.md

 # 7. Exploratory Research Task

-  Load the FlegeYeniKomshianLiu.sav dataset.
+  Load the file in format .sav with dataset.
-  Examine the relationship between Age of Acquisition (AOA) and English Pronunciation (PronEng):
+  Examine the relationship between two parameters:
       Check normality using histograms, Q-Q plots, and the Shapiro-Wilk test.
       Decide which correlation test is appropriate (Pearson or Spearman) and justify your choice.
       Compute the correlation and interpret its value and direction.